 As we all know, this was a UK-wide problem (1).
 It’s the driving force behind our work on how the UK can be better prepared for food system shocks.
 (2)

-How, though, can city-level decision-makers respond?
+How, though, can regional or city-level decision-makers respond?
 What can they do?
 As importantly, what can’t they do, i.e. what they shouldn’t waste their time on.

 Here are the questions we’re asking ourselves:

 - How can 1.2 million Birmingham citizens have access to sufficient supplies of safe, nutritious food?
 (3)

 - What role has Birmingham City Council/Public Health in meeting these needs over and above any statutory obligations?
 (4)

 - If citizens’ needs are not being met, what can the City Council/Birmingham Public Health do?

 - Especially as an increasing number of city households will not have enough safe, nutritious food to eat because of the following:

 - Our food comes to us via a commercial system, and the numbers of households who don’t have the money to buy sufficient safe, nutritious food is going to increase (5, 6)

 - Brexit and its impact on the food supply system — which we’re just beginning to see play out.